northamerican/la-well-pietonne/src/pages/questions-reponses/QATextEn.md

 ## Where will people park?

-The loss of street parking is not an unfortunate consequence of pedestrianization but a crucial step to reducing the use and prevalence of automobiles in our city.
+We believe the loss of street parking is not an unfortunate consequence of pedestrianization but a crucial step to reducing the use and prevalence of automobiles in our city.
 That said, there are an abundance of reserved accessible, and paid parking spots on perpendicular streets, as well as several public and private lots.

-If you're interested in this topic, we recommend reading the summary in the _Conseil régional de l'environnement de Montréal_'s 2023 white book [_Le stationnement à Montréal : 23 propositions pour une mobilité efficace, équitable et écologique_](https://cdn.ca.yapla.com/company/CPYdNZRxWi163lmbLnVjgAqMF/asset/files/Outils/2023-03-02_CRE-Montreal_Livre-blanc-VF_numerique.pdf) that outlines innovative ways we can make efficient use of existing space for vehicles.
+If you're interested in this topic, we recommend reading the _Conseil régional de l'environnement de Montréal_'s 2023 white book [_Le stationnement à Montréal : 23 propositions pour une mobilité efficace, équitable et écologique_](https://cdn.ca.yapla.com/company/CPYdNZRxWi163lmbLnVjgAqMF/asset/files/Outils/2023-03-02_CRE-Montreal_Livre-blanc-VF_numerique.pdf) that outlines innovative ways we can make efficient use of existing space for vehicles.

 <figure>
   <img src="/img/q-and-a/iga-parking-lot.jpg" alt="The parking lot behind the Wellington IGA, with about half of the parking spots occupied by cars." />